 So how can you improve your site speed?

 There are literally so many ways.
-However, the first thing you must do is run your website through a site speed checker to see whether or not there are issues.
+It’s important to run your site through a site speed checker to see if there are any problems.
 If you’re experiencing poor site speed, the next thing you should do is check your images as these are almost always the biggest reason a website takes too long to lead.

-Ideally, you want to optimize your images so that they are no bigger than they need to be, and that they’re in the correct file format (JPEGs are good for photos, but PNGs are the best for graphics).
+Ideally, your images should be no larger than necessary, and in the correct file format (JPEGs are good for photos, but PNGs are the best for graphics).

 Go here for a more comprehensive list of things you can do to reduce your site speed, but bear in mind that you may need some outside assistance from someone who knows their SEO better than you do.

-Lastly, if all the above sounds like too much work, you could always go down the route of using a specialist monetization agency.
+Finally, if all of the above sounds like too much work, you could always hire a monetisation agency.

 What do they do?

-They’ll essentially implement everything I’ve already talked about above, whilst at the same time attracting demand from exchanges and networks that you hadn’t been able to access before.
+They’ll essentially implement everything I’ve mentioned above while also attracting demand from exchanges and networks you couldn’t previously access.

 Use these tips to help you increase the value of your advertising website.
-At the same, it’s really important that you also don’t do certain things: Don’t implement bad ads (pick your ads carefully, the last thing you want is for your website to alert a site visitors anti-virus software); don’t run too many ads; and don’t get yourself blacklisted by Google.
+At the same, it’s really important that you also don’t do certain things: Don’t implement bad ads (pick your ads carefully, the last thing you want is for your website to alert a site visitors anti-virus software); don’t run too many ads; and avoid Google’s blacklist.

 Other than that, good luck.